Sue Porto is an experienced media spokesperson and is available for interviews, discussion panels and comment on any articles on:

 - Links between illiteracy and poverty or the criminal justice system

 She has appeared on BBC Breakfast News and has been instrumental in raising the profile of literacy issues through Beanstalk’s work with the London Evening Standard on its ‘Get London Reading’ campaign.
-She was chosen as one of London’s 1,000 Most Influential People by the Evening Standard in 2011 and 2012.
+She was chosen as one of London’s 1,000 Most Influential People by the Evening Standard in 2011, 2012 and 2013 and was shortlisted in the category of Rising Chief Executive at the 2013 Third Sector Excellence Awards in recognition of her achievements since joining Beanstalk.

 About Sue Porto